Information for Student Employees

 - Do not write anything in the boxes for days you did not work.
 A blank box indicates that you did not work that day, so it is not necessary to put "N/A" or a mark for the days you do not work.

-- At the top right corner of the page, there is a chart that says "TOTAL" with the labels "reg.
-Hrs." and "Hrs.>40" on the top.
-In the "Reg.
-Hrs." column, write the total number of hours worked for each week.
+- Write the total number of hours worked in the box labeled "Regular" at the very bottom of the "Hours Worked" column.
 For example, if an employee works for an hour on each Monday and Wednesday, two and a half hours on each Tuesday and Thursday, and works for four and a half hours on Friday, they would write "11.5" in the total number of regular hours for that week.

 - Finally, sign your first and last name on the "Employee Signature" line at the bottom left corner of the paper.
 Signing your name indicates that you have reviewed your hours and information and ensured they are correct, and you are responsible for any errors or changes made using your student ID.